daveism/560-prez/4th.md

 <img alt="Max wind speed for storms for all basins" src="../master/charts/All_bar_storm_maxwind.png?raw=true" width="60%" height="60%" >

-I can't really tell if there is anything trending and to me, it looks pretty random.
+I can't really tell if there is a trend in any direction, it looks pretty random.

 Maybe there is a difference in the two basins (Western Atlantic and Eastern Pacific)?